taxjar/taxjar-woocommerce-plugin/readme.txt

 1. TaxJar for WooCommerce Plugin Settings

 == Changelog ==

+= 3.0.14 (2020-01-29)
+* Ensure no extra actions are scheduled and clean up unnecessary actions

 = 3.0.13 (2020-01-28)
 * Update queue processing to fully support Action Scheduler 3.0